IBM-Bluemix-Docs/mobilepush/push_step_1.md

 #### Generating a certificate
 {: #certificate-generation}

 Ensure that you have an Apple Developer account.
-You need to register a Website Push ID and generate a certificate to configure your Safari browser to receive notifications.
-The following steps will help you get started:
+You need to register a website Push ID and generate a certificate to configure your Safari browser to receive notifications.
+The following steps help you get started:

 1. In the Apple Developer Member center, click **Certificates, ID & Profiles**.
 1. Click **Identifiers** and then **Add identifier button**.